point-church/point-church/wp-content/plugins/wp-site-migrate/readme.txt

 == Screenshots ==

-1. Adding information to the WP Engine Migration Tool.
+1. Adding information to the WP Engine Migration Tool in the WP-Admin.
+2. WP Engine User Portal Migration Page, https://my.wpengine.com
-2. Blog Vault dashboard showing live updates.
+2. BlogVault dashboard showing live updates.

 == Changelog ==
+= 1.20 =
+* Adding DB Signature and Server Signature to uniquely identify a site
+* Adding the stats api to the WordPress Backup plugin.
+* Sending tablename/rcount as part of the callback
+* Updated UI and added helpful content to provide a better migration experience.

 = 1.17 =
 * Add support for repair table so that the backup plugin itself can be used to repair tables without needing PHPMyAdmin access
 * Making the plugin to be available network wide.